user-calamita-ailc/calamita2024/README.md

 - Set memorable and talkative column names, which will be easier to use to compile the prompt.

 > [!IMPORTANT]
 > Several options exist if you cannot or prefer not to store the data on Huggingface’s servers.
 You can still create a dataset on Huggingface that, when we prompt it, retrieves the data from an external server (see [ITALIC](https://huggingface.co/datasets/RiTA-nlp/ITALIC) for an example).
 We would appreciate this solution.
-Otherwise, you can send a link to the data we will download and use for the evaluation.
-While possible, we do not encourage going for this last option, as it introduces overheads, is more error-prone, and breaks standardization.
+Otherwise, **if your data cannot be shared publicly, please submit it as a zip file when submitting the report on Softconf**.

 #### 2) Prompting details